schinken/Eurolite-ESN-Ledboard/README.md

 # backspace ledboard client

-This is the ledboard client used at hackerspace-bamberg.de for the Eurolite xxxx LED Board.
+This is the ledboard client used at hackerspace-bamberg.de for the EUROLITE ESN 16x256 5mm LED RGY LED Board.

 ## mqtt